jbric16/FlameForecast_Project/README.md

 - **3D Terrain Visualization**: Realistic topography rendered using Mapbox to display current and predicted fire spread.
 - **Time Control Playback**: Scrub through time to view the fire's trajectory at different stages.
 - **Real-Time Alerts**: A dedicated panel lists the alerts sent, indicating the predicted time for the fire to reach key locations, enhancing situational awareness.
+Additionally, green dots are highlighted on the map, representing the LoRa devices that are receiving the alert.
+This feature allows for real-time tracking of the alert dissemination and reception.

 <p align="center">
 <img src="images/ALERTS.png" alt="Texto Alternativo" width="600"/>